weiny2/linux-kernel/Documentation/x86/resctrl_ui.rst

 		non-linear.
 This field is purely informational
 		only.

+"thread_throttle_mode":
+		The memory bandwidth control applied to a core when control is provided per core but each hardware thread can be assigned a unique CLOSID.
+		"thread_throttle_mode" displays how the bandwidth
+		percentage allocated to the core is selected: either "max" or "min" throttling of the bandwidth percentages of the per-thread CLOS.
+Specifically, when throttling is "max" then the lowest bandwith percentage is allocated to the core and when throttling is "min" then the highest bandwidth percentage is allocated to the core.
+		Configurable on systems that support both modes by writing "min" or "max" to the file.

 If RDT monitoring is available there will be an "L3_MON" directory with the following files: